-WashPo's New Augmented Reality Series Begins with a Virtual Look at the Ceiling of Herzog & de Meuron's Elbphilharmonie
+WaPo's New Augmented Reality Series Begins With a Virtual Look at the Ceiling of Herzog & de Meuron's Elbphilharmonie

 To check out the AR feature for yourself, download the Washington Post Classic app from the Apple app store, then click this link to the story here.
 Then, simply aim your camera at the ceiling of any room you are in, and follow the steps that will appear on screen.
 The experience is currently only available for iOS devices.

-News via the Washington Post.
+News via The Washington Post.

 The Parametric Process Behind the Hamburg Elbphilharmonie's Auditorium